-The COVID-19 pandemic and resulting global disruptions negatively affected our revenue, results of operations, cash flows, and financial condition.
+The COVID-19 pandemic and resulting global disruptions have negatively affected our revenue, results of operations, cash flows, and financial condition.
 Our business depends on the overall demand for advertising and on the economic health of our current and prospective sellers and buyers.
 In response to the pandemic and associated economic challenges, a significant number of advertisers, in particular with respect to certain categories of advertising that were particularly impacted by the pandemic and resulting stay-at-home orders, reduced their advertising budgets, resulting in an overall decrease in advertising spend through our platform compared to our pre-COVID expectations.
 This decrease was particularly pronounced through the first half of 2020, where we experienced a significant decline in our revenues compared to our expectations.
 Our revenue trends improved significantly during the third and fourth quarters of 2020 as our revenue returned to positive growth.

-During the first half of 2021 revenue from a number of advertising categories returned to pre-COVID spending levels, while certain categories including travel, auto, and entertainment remain below pre-COVID spending levels.
+During the first half of 2021, revenue from a number of advertising categories returned to pre-COVID spending levels, while certain categories including travel, auto, and entertainment remain below pre-COVID spending levels.
+In the third quarter, we continued to see lower levels of spending in travel and auto, in part due to global supply chain disruptions, and also faced challenges due to government stay-at-home orders in certain markets such as Australia.
+We expect such challenges to persist throughout the remainder of 2021 and it is possible that they will increase in scope.

-Due to the substantial uncertainties associated with the COVID-19 pandemic, the extent to which the pandemic (and actions taken in response to it by governments, businesses, and individuals) will ultimately impact our business and is currently unknown, and depends on various factors, many of which are outside of our control.
+Due to the substantial uncertainties associated with the COVID-19 pandemic, the extent to which the pandemic (and actions taken in response to it by governments, businesses, and individuals) and other direct and indirect impacts of the pandemic will ultimately impact our business and is currently unknown, and depends on various factors, many of which are outside of our control.
 Refer to Item 1A.
 "Risk Factors" for additional information related to this risk.